mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai.md

            code_string = plot_outputs.code
            ```

-Alternatively, you can access code by Vizro-AI's `_get_chart_code` method which returns a string of Python code that manipulates the data and creates the visualization.
+You can also access code with Vizro-AI's `_get_chart_code` method, which returns a string of Python code that manipulates the data and creates the visualization.
+The `_get_chart_code` method will be deprecated in the future releases, transition to using the `PlotOutputs.code`.

 !!! example "Application integration via chart code"